react-simple/react-simple-state/README.md

 ### Functions

 State can be read and written using functions instead of hooks.
 However, unlike hooks, functions won't provide subscription therefore calling components won't get updated when state changes so the DOM cannot react.
-However, using these functions in event handlers (like *onClick*) is perfectly safe since when the event is fired the actual state will be read.
+However, using these functions in event handlers is perfectly safe since when the event is fired the actual state will be read.

 - **getGlobalContextState&lt;State&gt;(*contextId, stateKey, defaultValue*)**:
 	- Returns state value from context-state by ***contextId*** and ***stateKey***.